A Pro’s Top Beauty and Home Picks

 DIRTY LEMON goop, $65

 Though she’s passionate about fragrance, the first clean swap she recommends for clients is deodorant.
-“Deodorant is the most important swap, I think—your lymph nodes are right there, you know?
-I like Native’s sensitive-skin version in coconut and vanilla.
+“Deodorant is the most important swap, I like Native’s sensitive-skin version in coconut and vanilla.
 They have great men’s, too.”

 For makeup, skin care, and hair, Coviello keeps it simple.
 She loves the essential-oil-free oil cleanser from Kristina Holey and Marie Veronique: “It’s amazing for sensitive skin.”
 Her latest addition is the new Hydration shampoo from Rahua, which she praises for its scent and lather; below, her top five products on goop:

 “This exfoliates really well without stripping.
 It’s a great quick fix before an event—it leaves you super hydrated and glowy.”Tata Harper Resurfacing Mask goop, $62